Evictions in Florida

 - The right to defend your case in court

 - The right to safe and habitable housing, even while you're facing eviction

 - The right retrieve your belongings within a limited timeframe after being evicted

-As soon as you realize you may be facing eviction, contact Flaxman Law Group for a free consultation with a Florida eviction attorney.
+As soon as you realize you may be facing eviction, contact Flaxman Law Group for a consultation with a Florida eviction attorney.
 Our compassionate legal support is here for you.
 We can explore possible legal defenses, represent you in court, and protect your rights.

 With more than 60 years of combined experience and offices in Homestead, Hollywood, and Miami, Flaxman Law Group is an advocate for renters.
-Contact us at 970-999-0530 today to set up your free, no obligation consultation.
+Contact us at 970-999-0530 today to set up your no obligation consultation.